lantr-io/cosmex/docs/Whitepaper.md

 There are some issues to consider:

 - an update must be signed by both parties.
 What happens when counterparty doesn't cooperate?
 Must it be signed by both?
 - We want to keep trading during the updates.
-Hence we need to progress snashots.
+Hence we need to progress snapshots.
 - How do we handle closure?
 - How do we handle a counterparty that doesn't cooperate?